 Federal law requires mammography centers in many states, including California, to report breast density information to physicians and patients.
 Knowing an individual’s breast density will help to better assess risk and guide decision-making about how often to screen using mammography.

 Dr. Trout notes that at this time, there are no special recommendations or screening guidelines for women with dense breasts.
-However, some studies have suggested breast tomosynthesis may find a few more breast cancers than 2-D mammography alone.
-The exact benefit is still under investigation.
+However, studies are now revealing that breast tomosynthesis, in the setting of dense breasts, detects more breast cancers than 2-D mammography alone.

 “Women with dense breast tissue should speak with their health care provider so that he or she can assess other risk factors.
 If a patient is felt to be at increased risk for breast cancer, additional tests may include a breast ultrasound or a breast MRI,” says Dr. Trout.